Women in Qatar: Employment

 According to 2014 statistics, there are upwards of 32,000 Qatari women who are employed.
 This was an increase of over 7,000 from three years earlier in 2011.
 One quarter of employed Qatari women work in the construction industry, 27% work in the information and technology industry and 45% are employed in social and natural sciences.
 Most Qatari women work in the public sector.
 Despite Qatar's female labor force participation rate being the highest in the Gulf Cooperation Council and higher than the world average (as of 2013), the proportion of Qatari women in the workforce still lags slightly behind that of developed countries.
-In report published by The Wall Street Journal, it was found out that “In the last couple of decades, there has been a quiet transformation in Qatar as women have demonstrated their capacity to be leaders in all fields, including healthcare and medical research.” told Her Excellency Sheikha Hind bint Hamad Al Thani, the Vice Chairperson and CEO of Qatar Foundation.
-At the moment, 72% of teachers and employees are female in Qatar.
-In the nation’s universities, women make up the majority of both the teaching staff and the students enrolled in higher education.

-Additionally, due to the increasing number of Qatari women attaining university degrees, Qatar's government predicts that employment rates for women will continue an upward trend.
+However, due to the increasing number of Qatari women attaining university degrees, Qatar's government predicts that employment rates for women will continue an upward trend.

 While Qatari women has caught up with men in the public sector, they still lag behind in the private sector.
 In business, the higher paying jobs typically go to men and Qatar's finance industry is still male dominated.
 Qatari women do not yet participate in decision-making in fields such as politics, economics and, legislature.
 They do have decision-making power in certain civil service fields such as education and social affairs.

 On 4 July 2022, MENAFN reported that Qatar adopted specific initiatives directed at promoting women's direct involvement in the labor market, in political participation and in decision-making positions.
 These policies came in the statement delivered by second secretary for the Human Rights Department at the Ministry of Foreign affairs Hissa Al Sulaiti at the 50th session of the Human Rights Council.
 Al Sulaiti added that Qatar has adopted relevant legislation in the field of protecting women from all manifestations of violence, and has also established specialized institutions such as the Aman center, which operates under Qatar Foundation.

 Among the largest obstacles to employment are family obligations, a low number of job openings and inadequate proficiency in English.
 Societal views also negatively influenced the job opportunities for women, as certain conservative segments of the population consider it improper for women to work in the hospitality industry, as hotel workers and as actresses.
 Nonetheless, the majority of Qataris view female participation in the labor force as being positive.